areestoo/kittyone/README.md

  - Ensure it is enabled at the character login screen.
  - Bind KittyOne in the keybindings menu.
  - type /ko, /kitty or /kittyone for options
+ - make sure to set /kitty attackid and drag the attack spell onto your action bars somewhere!
+This is very important for toggling off autoattack in caster form (long swing timer cooldown).

 ### 2. Rotation Priority
 1. Powershift when < 28 energy and < 4 combo points